AEFeinstein/Super-2022-Swadge-FW/firmware/README.md

 https://github.com/espressif/esp8266_mp3_decoder/

-If you want more information about the build environment, etc.  You should check out the regular WS2812 driver, found here: https://github.com/cnlohr/ws2812esp8266
+If you want more information about the build environment, etc.  You should check out the regular WS2812 driver, found here: https://github.com/cnlohr/esp82xx and https://github.com/cnlohr/esp8266ws2812i2s

 WARNING: This subproject is very jankey!
 It's about stable, but I don't think it's quite there yet.